ts4z/barge.org/CHEATSHEET.md

 | &amp;9830; | &#9830; | black (red) diamond   |
 | &amp;9831; | &#9831; | white club (avoid)    |

-If you find others, extend this list.
+If you find others particularly useful, extend this list.

 A lot of things use the decimal representation for the Unicode character number; some stuff will use hex.
 Both work fine.
 (Ask Tim about the iPod 9829 story in person and why he knows this number by...heart.)

-# Section Dividers
+## Section Dividers

 Three dashes in the left column turn into an \<hr\>.

 ---

-# Github-Flavored Markdown features
+## Github-Flavored Markdown features

 Github has a common Markdown variant called (get this) Github-flavored Markdown, or GFM.